VeerMuchandi/BurstingWorkloadsFromGKEBMtoAnthos/ConfigureCloudMonitoring.md

 # Setup Monitoring and Alerting

+## Pre-requisites

+* Create a cloud monitoring workspace as explained [here](https://cloud.google.com/monitoring/workspaces/create#single-project-workspace) if it is not already there.

+## Setup PubSub Channels

 We will create an alert to inform the system when to burst into GCP and when to scale back down.
 This scenario will use Pub/Sub as the notification channel.
 Later we will setup a Cloud Run trigger based on the pub/sub topic which will trigger the scale up/down events.